pgharts/trusty-cms/README.md

 ### Upgrading an Existing Project to a newer version

-1. Update the Radiant assets from in your project:
+1. Update the TrustyCms assets from in your project:

     $ rake radiant:update